 The Bureau of the Census has continued to maintain and upgrade the master file.
 In 1971, data from the National Survey of Court Organization was added to the master file to expand and refine the listing of state and local court systems and their locations, and to obtain information on their legal jurisdiction.
 In 1974, the file was upgraded to include units of government with less than 1,000 population.
-The file was also expanded to include the county name, and population data.
-In 1976, Federal and Indian tribal agencies were added to the master file based on in-house research.
-Two other sectors were also added to the master file; Probation and Parole Agencies sector and Prosecution and Civil Attorneys sector.
+Two other sectors were also added to the master file; Probation and Parole Agencies sectorand Prosecution and Civil Attorneys sector.
 The information for these two sectors was obtained from the Directory Survey of Probation and Parole Agencies and the Directory Survey of Prosecution and Civil Attorneys Agencies respectively.
 In 1978, information from the National Census of Jails, which was conducted in February of 1978, was added to the master file.
 In addition, name, address, and data corrections detected through ongoing research activities are accumulated and made to the file on a quarterly basis.